abaj8494/10khrs-ai-ml-dl/README.md

 1. PORTFOLIO
     -   Briefly, these are solutions to **classical** problems, MNIST, Boston Housing, XOR, etc.
 2. EDUCATION
-    -   These contain coursework from my university and MOOCs (that which I am allowed to share).
+    -   This folder contains coursework from my universities and MOOCs (that which I am allowed to share).
 Additionally my textbook solutions are included here.
 3. PROFICIENCY
     -   These are my more complex and non-trivial projects.
 They are more fun, but also more novel and thus less deterministic; Kanye West chatbot, Peg Solitare Reinforcement Learner, Ultimate Frisbee Computer Vision, etc.

-<a id="org2444ac5"></a>
+<a id="orga34978d"></a>

 # PORTFOLIO